flowdev/spaghetti-cutter/README.md

 ## Open Decisions

-1. `**` is currently only allowed at the end of a pattern.
-   It is technically possible to allow `**` in the middle of a pattern even though it matches anything.
-   This would even allow multiple `**` in a single pattern (so `**` would be like `*` but also matching `/`).
-1. It would be possible to support variables for the `allowOnlyIn` and `allowAdditionally` cases.
-   This would allow to match a part of the key and enforce it in the value, e.g.:
-   `"allowAdditonally": {"pkg/x/$*": ["pkg/x/$1/**"]}` to allow tool packages to import their own sub-packages.

-According to feedback from the community I am open to change the decisions.
+According to feedback from the community I am open to change things.
-The current configuration is compatible as unnecessary `allowAdditionally` entries are no problem.
+Currently there are no features in discussion.

 ## Best Practices